WestGrid/trainingMaterials/_posts/design/2025-08-15-upcoming-training-fall-2025.md

 <!-- deployment status https://github.com/WestGrid/trainingMaterials/actions -->

 - To receive future news and emails about our training events, please [subscribe here](/contact).
-- To subscribe to our training calendar, scroll to the calendar at the bottom of this page and click the "+" icon in the lower right corner labelled "Add to Google Calendar" when you hover over it.
+- To subscribe to our training calendar, scroll to the calendar at the bottom of this page and click "+" or "Add to Google Calendar".

 <!-- To receive future news and emails about the BC DRI Group and the Prairies DRI Group training events, please -->